Somogyi effect: Causes and prevention

 Anyone who finds it hard to manage fluctuations in blood sugar levels should speak to a doctor, who will help adjust their treatment plan.

 - adjusting the timing of insulin administration

-- lowering the dose of insulin taken before bed
+- lowering the dose of insulin before bed

-- eating a snack with evening insulin dosage
+- eating a snack with the evening insulin dosage

 - taking into account lifestyle factors, such as stress and exercise

-Doctors may recommend CGM for the long-term management of diabetes and the Somogyi effect.
-A CGM system can alert people to hypoglycemia or hyperglycemia through the use of alarms.
+A doctor may recommend CGM for the long-term management of diabetes and the Somogyi effect.
+A CGM system can alert people when their blood sugar dips too high or low.